MRAbbasi1/TelegramScraper/README.md

+---
 # Telegram Channel Scraper

-This script is a Python-based tool designed to scrape Telegram channel URLs and extract unique channel IDs based on user-provided keywords.
-The script utilizes Selenium WebDriver and BeautifulSoup for web scraping and provides options for storing results in text files.
+This Python-based script is designed to scrape Telegram channel URLs based on user-provided keywords, using **Selenium** and **BeautifulSoup**.
+It allows for the extraction of Telegram channel IDs, the option to save results, and a method for combining and deduplicating extracted channel IDs from previous results.
 ---

 ## Features

-- **Keyword-based Search**: Users can input keywords to find relevant Telegram channels.
+- **Keyword-based Search**: Input keywords to find relevant Telegram channels.
-- **Dynamic Content Loading**: Utilizes Selenium to handle dynamically loaded content on the target website.
+- **Dynamic Content Handling**: Uses Selenium to interact with dynamic web content.
-- **Channel ID Extraction**: Extracts unique Telegram channel IDs from the scraped URLs.
+- **Channel ID Extraction**: Extracts unique Telegram channel IDs from URLs.
-- **Customizable Options**: Includes settings for the number of pages to scrape and sorting criteria.
+- **Customizable Scraping**: Control the number of pages to scrape and the sorting method (e.g., by date).
-- **Output Files**: Saves the results and optional channel IDs to text files in a specified output directory.
+- **Output Management**: Saves extracted channels and IDs to text files with timestamped filenames.
+- **ID Deduplication**: Combine and deduplicate channel IDs from previously saved results.

 ---